We publish an auto lender review guide to help buyers see current rates from top nationwide lenders.

 At 645 cc, the new SV650X from Suzuki comes with a $8,399 base price.
 While the distinct café racer look remains the same, the auto maker has updated the model with new body design that showcases its trademark V-twin engine that is exclusive to this class.
 Meanwhile, features also include a pair of clip-on style bars that places the rider lower and farther forward for a sportier ride.

 Its ABS version comes a little over $10 thousand, but the base price for this year's ZX-6R model is pegged at $9,999.
-What comes as a surprise for most is that Kawasaki shaved $1,700 off the 2018 model, so you can use that extra for featured accessories.
+What comes as a surprise for most is that Kawasaki shaved $1,700 off the 2018 model in 2019 and kept the same price for 2020, so you can use that extra for featured accessories.
 Moreover, the manufacturer saw how successful the lineup is, and didn't change much specs and features in the new model.
-This means that for a sport bike, the 2019 ZX-6R with 636 cc, 4-stroke, liquid-cooled DOHC comes out as the most cost-effective model among the under-$10k range.
+This means that for a sport bike, the 2020 ZX-6R with 636 cc, 4-stroke, liquid-cooled DOHC comes out as the most cost-effective model among the under-$10k range.